-Students with two (2) failures in a PTA program course will be dismissed from the program.
+Students with two (2) failures in a PTA program course (includes General Education courses) will be dismissed from the program.

 If a student fails to pass a second attempt at a practical exam, it will result in an automatic failure of the course and the student will receive an "F" grade for that course.
 The student will be unable to progress in the program due to failure to successfully complete a prerequisite for the next semester.